Changissnz/selfinterest/README.md

 of self-interest economical in decision-making.
 Lastly, practicing of passion can be partly understood by use of the categorization of impulse (pseudo-controllable) and deliberate habit.

+## More on philosophies of self-interest #46

+The reason for this writing's use of the term "artificial axiom", instead of rule (political system, social order), is because of an awareness of the connotations.
+The "rule" and the "artificial axiom" are similar, but the rule as a legal tenet for a political system, the ruling of a political system, the rule to promote social bonds would send messages to the reader that are different from the ideas expressed using the concept of the "artificial axiom", as well as the explanation on the concept by way of definition, of the core and projecting forms.
+The artificial axiom is a design, of mathematical connotation.
+The design is fluid, inspired by a creativity, yet operates in virtually the same way.
+Furthermore, any design is done so for the sake of specific construction.
+Constructionist thinking is encouraged by the phrase, "artificial axiom".
+The rule is static to satisfy the political ego, the business tied to the economics of power instituted through government and enterprise.
+The rule is to bring order to human beings, the "social creatures" that they are.
+Through the rule effective in and of itself, and also persisting through changes, improvements and reforms to rule can be made.
+There is the "human factor" in the rule.
+Invoking the rule brings to mind a social interaction between at least one and their utility of the rule, or at least one to others responsible for upholding the rule.
+The artificial axiom, with its mathematical connotation, is a tool of rationalism, and although reason fails, there is the attempt for the rationale.
+Systematization in understanding any phenomena, or of implementation into system for phenomena is by axiomatic understanding, comprised of axioms.
+Recall that this text's usage of the term "axiom", redefined for this text's purposes, is to denote the axiom of natural law, not for any arbitrary rule, guideline, consequence for violation, especially by the sentient being, very especially by the sentient being from a cynical perspective on humankind.
+This is an attribute that is important enough to note again.